-If you wish to install a particular Font in Windows Vista, it is not just enough to copy-paste it in the Fonts folder.
+If you wish to install a particular Font in Windows 7 and Windows Vista, it is not just enough to copy-paste it in the Fonts folder.
 You also have to register the Font with Windows.
 In this post, we will show how you can install a new font in Windows Vista.
 We have also demonstrated how you can uninstall the Font, and what you should when you have issues with the Font.

 Font not working

-If in spite of installing a font, you are unable to see it in the fonts menu of the program, you may have to check whether that particular font requires you install two files in the same folder; a bitmap file for the on-screen font, and an outline file for the printer.
+If despite installing a font, you are unable to see it in the fonts menu of the program, you may have to check whether that particular Font requires you to install two files in the same folder; a bitmap file for the on-screen Font, and an outline file for the printer.
 The bitmap file might be missing.
 Try contacting the font creator to see if there is a bitmap file you can install.
 If there isn’t a bitmap file, you might try using a different font.

 I hope the tutorial was easy to follow, and you were able to install a new font and uninstall existing Fonts.